pasqal-io/pqhack2025/docs/index.md

 You can also plan shifts with your team mates to make the most out of the time you have.

 ### Do I need to stay at the event site for twenty four hours?
 You can spend the entire event at the Department of Physics, but you don't need to.
+You are expected to work most of the time at the event site, and there will be dedicated rooms where you can work together with your team.
-You are free to wonder wherever you want during the competition (including going home).
+However, you are free to wonder wherever you want during the competition (including going home).

 ### Where can I sleep?
 You are free to leave the event site and sleep wherever you want (including home).
 But you can also bring your sleeping bag and take a nap during the competition!
 There will be a designated area for some quiet time.

+### Do I need to bring my own food and beverage?
+We will provide drinks (water, coffee, and tea) throughout the event, as well as some snacks.
+Any larger meals should be planned in advance by you and your team.

+### Can I ask for help during the competition?
+The juri will be around the event site and reachable online during the competition for any technical support.
+Requesting help from other people outside the event is not allowed and may get you disqualified.

 ### Can I contest the juri's evaluation?
 No. The juri's decision is final and cannot be contested.
 The awards will be given according to the juri's evaluation.

-### Can I ask for help during the competition?
-The juri will around the event site and reachable online during the competition for any technical support.
-Requesting help from other people outside the event is not allowed.

-### Do I need to bring my own food and beverage?
-We will provide drinks (water, coffee, and tea) throughout the event, as well as some snacks.
-Any larger meals should be planned in advance by you and your team.
+The juri reserves the right to alter or deny the prize in the event of a disqualification.